IBM PS/1: Models 2011

 The original PS/1 (Model 2011), based on a 10 MHz Intel 80286 CPU, was designed to be easy to set up and use.
 It featured 512 KB or 1 MB of on-board memory (expandable to 2.5 MB with proprietary memory modules), built-in modem (in American models only) and an optional 30 MB hard disk.
 Later models had an optional 40 MB hard disk.
-IBM also released a 5.25" disk drive unit, a $169 expansion box called Adapter Card Unit (ACU) that could hold three 8/16 bit ISA third-party expansion cards.
+IBM also released a 5.25" disk drive unit, a $169 expansion box called Adapter Card Unit (ACU) that could hold three 8/16-bit ISA third-party expansion cards.
 A $995 CD-ROM drive, based on a Western Digital SCSI chip, could be fitted underneath the case.
-The first generation of PS/1 models suffered from very limited expansion capabilities, since they lacked standard ISA expansion slots, unless you bought the expansion box (ACU).
-You could however add up to three $199 512 Kb memory cards, that was easy to install.
+The first generation of PS/1 models suffered from very limited expansion capabilities, since they lacked standard ISA expansion slots, without the expansion box (ACU).
+However, up to three 512 KB memory cards could be easily installed, for $199 each.
 The original offering was 4 models: